America (yacht): Subsequent owners

 John Cox Stevens and the syndicate from the New York Yacht Club owned the America from the time that she was launched on May 3, 1851, until ten days after she won the regatta that made her famous.
 On September 1, 1851, the yacht was sold to John de Blaquiere, 4th Baron de Blaquiere.
 In late July 1852, America ran aground at Portsmouth, Hampshire and was damaged.
 De Blaquiere raced her only a few times before selling her in 1856 to Henry Montagu Upton, 2nd Viscount Templetown, who renamed her Camilla but failed to use or maintain her.
 In 1858, she was sold to Henry Sotheby Pitcher, a shipbuilder in Northfleet, Kent.
 He rebuilt Camilla and sold her to Henry Edward Decie in 1860, who brought her back to the United States.
 Decie sold the ship to the Confederate States of America the same year for use as a blockade runner in the American Civil War, though he remained aboard as captain.
-The yacht was renamed Memphis, but the details of her Confederate service are unclear.
+The yacht was renamed Camilla and carried Major Edward Clifford Anderson the Secretary of War in England, and Navy lieutenant James Heyward North on a secret mission to purchase weapons and supplies for the Confederacy, and to ascertain the loyalty of Captain Caleb Huse who was already in England.
+Heyward was specifically tasked by Secretary of the Navy Stephen R. Mallory to purchase ready built ironclad vessels.
+They departed Savannah, on May 22, 1861 running the blockade and arrived in Queesntown on June 22.